 - Kamik Snow Boots (for winter trips)

 If you visit the Scottish Highlands during the summer months, you NEED to bring insect repellant to protect you from the dreaded Scottish midge.
 They are tiny black flies that get through any gap and bite you to suck your blood.
 While not everybody reacts to them in the same way, chances are high, that their bites will itch like crazy!
 They come out during sunset and in the morning and when it’s particularly bad, they form a big black cloud around you.

-I recommend Smidge, which is a repellant that was specifically designed to fight off the Scottish midge – you buy it on Amazon or any shop in the Scottish Highlands.
+I recommend Smidge, which is a repellant that was specifically designed to fight off the Scottish midge – you buy it on Amazon in the UK or any shop in the Scottish Highlands.
 Also, wear long sleeves when you’re out and about during the midges’ active hours and keep away from standing water.
 Midges don’t like wind, so pray for a breeze to help keep them away!